As an affiliate & Amazon Assoc., I may earn from purchases: Disclosure.

 But, first, let's start with the basics...

-A licensed aesthetician or healthcare professional uses a very sharp blade (like a surgical blade) to shave away the very top layers of your skin, removing oil, dirt, dead skin cells, and fine hair (or peach fuzz.)
+A licensed aesthetician or healthcare professional uses a very sharp surgical blade to shave away the very top layers of your skin, removing oil, dirt, dead skin cells, and fine hair (peach fuzz.)

 The results are younger looking, softer, smoother, clearer skin.
 It also helps reduce the appearance of wrinkles and scars.

-Dermaplaning is like shaving your face, but the dermablade tool is different from a regular shaving razor, which was designed to just remove unwanted hair.
+Dermaplaning is similar to shaving your face, but the dermablade tool differs from a regular razor, which is designed only for hair removal.

 Most women could benefit from a monthly dermaplaning treatment.
 Especially, if you have: